AMODHYAJ/Y3S1-Credit-Card-Fraud-Detection/README.md

 This project is developed for educational purposes as part of the FDM Mini Project 2025 requirements.

 🎊 Conclusion
-SecureBank AI successfully demonstrates a production-ready fraud detection system with advanced machine learning capabilities, comprehensive testing validation, and enterprise-grade performance metrics.
-The system is ready for real-world deployment and provides exceptional value in financial fraud prevention.
+SecureBank AI Hybrid successfully demonstrates a production-ready multi-model fraud detection system with advanced geographic intelligence, context-aware model selection, and enterprise-grade performance across diverse transaction scenarios.
+The hybrid system provides exceptional value in financial fraud prevention with optimized accuracy for both local and international transactions.

-🎉 PROJECT VALIDATION: COMPLETE SUCCESS 🚀
+🎉 HYBRID ML SYSTEM VALIDATION: COMPLETE SUCCESS 🚀

 Last Updated: October 2025
-*FDM Mini Project 2025 - SecureBank AI Fraud Detection System*